ZenorianDev/ZenorianDev/README.md

 - 👋 Hi, I’m Reanne Martinez!
-I'm a software developer passionate about building clean, scalable, and creative solutions.
+I'm a software engineering student; passionate about building clean, scalable, and creative solutions.
 I like to code in silence and let the work speak for itself.

 <!---